lemlag/startup/notes.md

 - Good policy demands that you should not have a database on your server, because if you ever fill up the memory the whole server will crash.
 - Servers should be replaceable and easily reproducible.
 Databases do not let this happen
 - Use a database service - they are often free for a limited amount of storage and time, so good for small things.

+- Different database documents should be used for different data types.
+MongoDB has a thing where similar data can be in the same document without issues, but make sure it needs to be there